 It is important to keep in mind that professionals are not alone in social media.
-If you consider an average of 1000 connections per individual, by receiving a couple of likes and comments on your posts it will be enough for your content to multiply your outreach and amplify your voice (professional brand), hence, your company voice.
+If you consider an average of 1000 connections per individual, receiving a couple of likes and comments on your posts will be enough for your content to multiply your outreach and amplify your voice (professional brand), hence, your company voice.
 It is a very powerful platform.

 In addition to quantity, quality comes along.
-Your audience, and followers, have to be relevant for your objectives, they have to be part of your target audience: clients, potential customers, industry members, and other relevant targeted groups
+Your audience, and followers, have to be relevant to your objectives, they have to be part of your target audience: clients, potential customers, industry members, and other relevant targeted groups

 Some businesses believe that having thousands and thousands of followers will make their profiles and their brand “look good” to people who visit their pages.
 However, that is not giving the full potential benefit of social networks to the brand.
 Just consider that if random people follow you, they will not engage and will not become customers as your targeted groups could.

-Therefore, focus on quantity but also on quantity.
-A good practice is to check your analytics on LinkedIn of ´who visited your profile´ or the engagement of your post.
+Therefore, focus on quantity but also quantity.
+A good practice is to check your LinkedIn analytics on ´who visited your profile´ or the engagement of your post.
 Are you attracting the right companies to see your content?
 Are the right people engaging with your content?
 Those are some of the questions you should keep asking about your actions on social media or the actions on social media of your team.

 For B2B businesses on social media, the content strategy needs to be both engaging and not disruptive.
 By this, we mean that the audience should not feel that you are disrupting their experience on the platform.
 To achieve this, companies will need to figure out what their followers really want to see and enjoy.